anaismveras/Galleria_Saves_The_Planet/README.md

 - Make the items for faster the less time on the timer
 - Have a noise sound for when the player steps on a BeachGoer or when they pick up trash
+- Have noise for losing condition and winning conditions